DottGit/ElectricityTariffComparer/README.md

 installscript for linux:

-# Install .NET SDK if not installed
+# Install .NET SDK if not installed, needed Packages, restore and build the project
 if ! command -v dotnet &> /dev/null
 then
     echo ".NET SDK not found, installing..."